 If you or your partner have experience with genetic disorders in your family or simply need the security that comes from utilizing the best resources available, it is important to consider the use of genetic testing during your treatment.
 Not only does this state-of-the-art technology make IVF safer, as we are reducing the risk of pregnancy loss, but it also reduces the chance (and cost) of multiple cycles since we may ensure transfer of only the healthiest embryos.
 Genetic tests are performed on embryos to ensure the health of the chromosomes.
-Normally, there are 24 chromosomes (22 autosomes and an X and a Y chromosome).
+Normally, there are 23 PAIRS of chromosomes.
+The first 22 pairs are same in men and women (also called Autosomes) and the last pair determines sex (also called Sex Chromosomes): XX is a female and XY is a male.

 The availability of genetic testing also allows our center to highlight the benefits of our “less is more” philosophy, which focuses on single embryo transfers to reduce the chance of multiple pregnancies.
 Transferring multiple embryos and resulting multiple pregnancies/births are stressful on the uterine environment, significantly decreasing the chance of a healthy pregnancy and increasing the chance of premature births.

-It is common for patients to ask about the difference between PGD and PGS.
+It is common for patients to ask about the difference between PGT-M (formerly known as PGD) and PGT-A (formerly known as PGS).
 The difference is significant and yet subtle.
-The purpose of PGD is to diagnose abnormal embryos to ensure that they are not transferred back into your uterus and improve your chances of having a healthy baby.
-PGD can only be run if you know that you or your partner are carriers of a genetic disorder.
+The purpose of PGT-M is to diagnose abnormal embryos to ensure that they are not transferred back into your uterus and improve your chances of having a healthy baby.
+PGT-M can only be run if you know that you or your partner are carriers of a genetic disorder.
 A special probe will be created to test for the specific disorder(s) that a couple is known to have.
-PGS on the other hand will screen for and identify unknown chromosomal abnormalities.
+PGT-A on the other hand will screen for and identify unknown chromosomal abnormalities.
 This is better for patients who have a history of miscarriages or failed IVF cycles due to unknown circumstances.
-Most of our patients undergo PGS or Preimplantation Genetic Screening, but be sure to ask which one is right for you.
+Most of our patients undergo PGT-A or Preimplantation Genetic Testing for Aneuploidies, but be sure to ask which one is right for you.

 IS GENETIC TESTING SAFE?